Canadensis, Pennsylvania: Schools

-Bais Menachem YDP (Youth Development Program), is a branch of the central Tomchei Tmimim Lubavitch moved to Canadensis in the Summer of 2018.
+Bais Menachem YDP (Youth Development Program) is a branch of the central Tomchei Tmimim Lubavitch that moved to Canadensis in the Summer of 2018.
 Bais Menachem YDP is an all-male, ultra-orthodox, Chassidic youth program for high school and college aged boys.
-Its core philosophies include Jewish and Chassidic principles, and ensuring that its students learn to become happy, healthy, respectful, and productive members of society at large.
+Its core philosophies include Chassidic Jewish principles, and ensuring that its students learn to become happy, healthy, respectful, and productive members of society at large.
 Bais Menachem YDP is an organization that focuses on building self efficacy and educating young men in their Jewish traditions, while at the same time encouraging participants to cultivate positive and healthy growth through music, art, hands on vocational projects, farming, recreation and other creative avenues.

 Government

 Canadensis has no formal government; it is under the jurisdiction of the Barrett Township Supervisors.